Ernest Charles Jones: Early life

-Jones was born on 25 January 1819 in Berlin, while his parents were visiting the Prussian court.
+Jones was born on 25 January 1819 in Berlin (Seedorf), while his parents were visiting the Prussian court.
 He was the son of a British Army Major named Charles Gustavus Jones, equerry to the Duke of Cumberland, afterwards King of Hanover.
 In 1838 Jones came to England, and in 1841 published anonymously The Wood-Spirit, a romantic novel.
 This was followed by some songs and poems.
 He entered the Middle Temple in 1841 and on 20 April 1844 he was called to the bar.

 Chartism

 In 1845, he joined the Chartist agitation, quickly becoming its most prominent figure, and vigorously carrying on the party's campaign on the platform and in the press.
 His speeches, in which he openly advocated physical force, led to his prosecution, and he was sentenced in 1848 to two years' imprisonment for seditious speeches.
 While in prison he wrote, it is said in his own blood on leaves torn from a prayer-book, The Revolt of Hindostan, an epic poem.

 Upon his release from prison, he conducted a Chartist newspaper: the Notes to The People (1850–1852).
 He became a leading figure in the "National Charter Association" in the phase of its decline, together with his friend George Julian Harney, and helped to give the Chartist movement a clearer socialist direction.
 Following the closing of Notes to The People, Jones launched another Chartist publication, the People's Paper in May 1852.

 Jones knew Karl Marx and Friedrich Engels personally.
 Marx and Engels at the same time commented on the Chartist movement and Jones' work in their letters and articles: Marx described Jones as "the most talented, consistent and energetic representative of Chartism".
 Marx also contributed to Notes to The People: two articles on the French Revolution of 1848 were credited to him, he co-authored six more with Jones, and according to Marx, he also made contributions to all articles on economics published in the paper from 1851 to 1852, which constituted two-thirds of articles appearing in the publication.
 He also contributed 25 articles to the People's Paper.
-Jones, a strident anti-imperialist, has been credited as an influence on Marx's views regarding colonialism, which shifted during the 1850s from seeing imperialism as a progressive, modernising force to regarding it as having a destructive effect on colonised societies: Jones' imprisonment had come about after he had given a speech in east London advocating for the independence of Ireland from British control, and wrote a series of articles in the People's Paper in 1853 expressing the hope that the sepoys of the Presidency armies would turn against the rule of the East India Company to launch a struggle for Indian independence, prefiguring the 1857 rebellion by four years.
+Jones, a strident anti-imperialist, has been credited as an influence on Marx's views regarding colonialism, which shifted during the 1850s from seeing imperialism as a progressive, modernising force to regarding it as having a destructive effect on colonised societies: Jones' imprisonment had come about after he had given a speech in east London advocating for the end of British rule in Ireland, and wrote a series of articles in the People's Paper in 1853 expressing the hope that the sepoys of the presidency armies would revolt against Company rule in India, prefiguring the Indian Rebellion of 1857 by four years.

 However, Jones was almost the National Charter Association's only public speaker; he was out of sympathy with the other leading Chartists, and soon joined the advanced Radical party.
 Jones was a member of the Manchester section of the International Workingmen's Association.